 Using a magnifying mirror makes it easier to spot skin "imperfections" that aren't even visible to the naked eye, Dr. Guanche says.
 And that can lead you to pick at your skin until it's red and inflamed, which can increase your chances of scarring.

-11Popping Too Often
+11 Popping Too Often

 give your skin a break.
 "Let it rest," Dr. Guanche says.
 "Give it a chance to heal."
 If you're squeezing it and nothing's happening, remember: that's a sign it's not ready.

 In the meantime, you can numb a painful, irritated pimple with an over-the-counter numbing cream, Dr. Guanche says, which may make you less inclined to pick it.

-You can also make an appointment with your dermatologist, who will know exactly what to do to get rid of a painful pimple.
+make an appointment with your dermatologist, who will know exactly what to do to get rid of a painful pimple.
 And, they may even have a popping tip or two.